This file portion of www.watertownhistory.org website

 Firefighters

-use ladder trucks to spray the roof and attic areas of St. Paul's Episcopal Church
+use ladder trucks to spray the roof and attic areas of St. Paul's Episcopal

-progress of the blaze early Sunday morning (WHS_005_228)
+halt progress of the blaze early Sunday morning (WHS_005_228)

 Lightning struck

-St. Paul's Episcopal Church during a severe late afternoon thunderstorm on
+St. Paul's Episcopal church during a severe late afternoon thunderstorm on

 Saturday, July 23.
 Fire erupted in the